datahappy1/ding/README.md

 # ding

-ping to ding to check the response time
+ping 'n' ding to improve the round trip time when fighting Wi-Fi black spots